HerrSchtevie/Journals-of-Jyggalag/README.md

 | **Storage**   | SATA SSD                                                | NVMe M.2 SSD                                        |
 | **GPU**       | NVIDIA RTX 3060 / AMD RX 6600 XT                        | NVIDIA RTX 4070 / AMD RX 7800 XT                    |
 | **Disk Space**| ~150GB Download / ~250GB Installed                      | ~150GB Download / ~250GB Installed                  |

-✨ These specifications will provide a smooth, immersive Skyrim experience tailored specifically to the extensive content and graphical enhancements in JOJ.

 The downloads can be removed after successful installtion.
 NOT RECOMMENDED.
 But if you're short on space, it won't casue issues.